C2DH/ranketwo/_assignments/webarchives/05-Micro-archiving-family.md

 The last snapshot made by the Wayback Machine with webklik is on 10 September 2014.

-The first mention with the URL weebly is on 6 January 2015 <https://web.archive.org/web/20151206030556/http://mijnbouw.weebly.com/>{:target="_blank"}
+The first mention with the URL weebly is on 6 January 2015 [https://web.archive.org/web/20151206030556/http://mijnbouw.weebly.com/](https://web.archive.org/web/20151206030556/http://mijnbouw.weebly.com/){:target="_blank"}

 ![Roy's website](/../../assets/images/BeukelA.png "Roy's website")

-This is still the URL where the website can be found at present (http://mijnbouw.weebly.com), but the *appearance* of the site has completely changed.
+This is still [the URL where the website can be found at present](http://mijnbouw.weebly.com){:target="_blank"}, but the *appearance* of the site has completely changed.
 The home page does not have a personal welcome message and the multiple photos of a coal miner with a helmet and a drill are omitted.
 All references to Roy Simons and his grandfather are taken out.
 The “De Beukel collection” is now the entity that is central to the presentation, and no mention is made of a person or relative.

 We know about these changes because of the previous snapshots taken by the Wayback Machine at the old URL.